ude-soco/elas-official/README.md

   Please exercise caution with `npm install` and `npm install --force` as they will delete existing node packages, install new ones, and update the `package-lock.json` file.
 Be careful not to push changes to the `package-lock.json` file.

-- After successfully installing the packages, use the following command to start the server:
+- After successfully installing the packages, use the following command to start the server (every time when you want to start the server):

   ```bash
   npm run watch:dev